Application for The Blackburn Scholarship for 2023 is Now Available.

-The Dr. Benjamin C. Blackburn Scholarship for 2013
+The Dr. Benjamin C. Blackburn Scholarship for 2023

 Offered for County College of Morris Students in the Horticulture / Landscape Program

-The Friends of The Frelinghuysen Arboretum’s Board of Trustees is pleased to announce that we have selected the County College of Morris as our partner through which to award the Benjamin C. Blackburn Scholarship.
-One or more County College of Morris students, enrolled in the Horticulture/Landscape Department will be chosen to receive scholarship money totaling up to $2,500.00.
+The Friends’ Board of Trustees is pleased to announce that they have again selected the County College of Morris (CCM) as their partner through which to award the Benjamin C. Blackburn Scholarship.
+One or more CCM students, enrolled in the Department of Landscape and Horticulture Technology will be chosen to receive scholarship money totaling up to $3,000.00.

-We are very excited about working with County College of Morris and their students.
-These students are preparing for careers, or in some cases second careers, in the field of horticulture.
-The program is well known for its success stories, with a large number of students going on to complete four year degrees at other universities.
-This partnership is a logical step in our growing relationship with CCM as many students serve as interns at the Frelinghuysen Arboretum and as volunteers at the Friends’ Annual Plant Sale.
+The Friends are excited about working with CCM and their students.
+These students are pursuing careers, or in some cases second careers, in the field of horticulture.
+The program is well known for its success stories, with many graduates going on to complete four-year degrees at other universities.
+This partnership is a logical step in the growing relationship with CCM as many students serve as interns at the Frelinghuysen Arboretum and as volunteers at the Friends’ Annual Plant Sale.

 In addition to enrollment in the Horticulture/Landscape program at County College of Morris, the scholarship recipients must also be New Jersey residents with a minimum 3.0 GPA in order to apply.